-I won’t beat around the bush: If #7 Juju’s Map is ready to run, she probably wins.
+I won’t beat around the bush: If No. 7 Juju’s Map is ready to run, she’ll probably win.
 A Grade 1 winner as a 2-year-old, she’s been off since running second to Echo Zulu last November.
 She’s been working consistently for Brad Cox and looms large here.

-However, I can’t help but be drawn to a much bigger price. #5 Semble Juste almost certainly needed her 2022 debut.
+However, I can’t help but be drawn to a much bigger price.
+No. 5 Semble Juste almost certainly needed her 2022 debut.
 That was her first start in four months, and she was wide around both turns that day.
 In addition, she’s shown she loves wet tracks, especially at Churchill Downs.
-Her off-track races beneath the Twin Spires last fall were quite good, and a similar effort gives her a shot here.
+Her off-track races beneath the Twin Spires last fall were quite good, and a similar effort will give her a shot here.

-I’ll key both on top of exactas, with #8 Illiogami and #9 Tabor Hall underneath.
+I’ll key both on top of exactas, with No. 8 Illiogami and No. 9 Tabor Hall underneath.
 I’ll also have an exacta box with just my top two, plus a small win bet on Semble Juste.
-If Juju’s Map is fully-cranked, she’s a likely winner, but if she isn’t, I’ve got a chance at a nice score.
+If Juju’s Map is fully cranked, she’s a likely winner, but if she isn’t, I’ve got a chance at a nice score.

 - $4 win: 5

 No sympathy for the devil in the La Troienne

 The Grade 1 La Troienne is always a fun race that attracts some top-notch older females.
 This includes No. 2 Shedaresthedevil, who won this race a season ago and is the 6-5 morning line favorite.
 However, I’m against her in this spot.

 As the great Harvey Pack was fond of saying, “Never bet a horse as the favorite doing something it’s never done before.”
 Shedaresthedevil, for all of her accolades, has never run on a wet track.
 Her off-track pedigree is okay, but nothing special, and I can’t recommend her at 6-5 when she’s trying something for the first time.